Federal Return Calculation

 All institutional and federal aid is offered on the assumption that the student will be enrolled as a full-time student for the entire academic year.
 When a student withdraws from classes, the institutional and federal award will be recalculated based on these policies.
 Federal funds will be returned according to the specific order prescribed.

-Return to Title IV Refund calculation does not apply to any student who cancels enrollment, withdraws or is dismissed.
-The policy applies to students discontinuing enrollment is all classes, on or after the first day of the term.
+Return to Title IV Refund calculation does not apply to any student who cancels enrollment, withdraws or is dismissed prior to the start of classes.
+The policy applies to students discontinuing enrollment in all classes, on or after the first day of the term.